fodorbalint/PathMaker/readme0.md

 0722 is solved by the specific 3x3Stair function, no sequence applied.
 For one case that does not fit into the system, it is okay to treat it separately.
 If more, similar cases are found in the future, they can be grouped.
 0727_5 is added to Sequence2, but we need to think about a general UpExtended start area where distance to the obstacle % 4 = 3.
+1115 is solved by Sequence2 with a start obstacle at 4, 0.

 Ongoing: